Landry's: 2000s

 After 2000, Landry's, Inc., continued to grow.
 In 2000, the company acquired Rainforest Cafe, a collection of jungle-inspired restaurants and retail villages.
 In 2002, the company acquired three national seafood restaurants: Saltgrass Steak House, Chart House, and Muer Restaurants.

 In 2003, the company opened the Downtown Aquarium, a 20-acre entertainment complex in Houston with an aquarium, a restaurant built around a 150,000-gallon, floor-to-ceiling centerpiece aquarium, a bar, banquet facilities, amusement rides, and midway games.
 A train carries guests into a tunnel running through a 250,000-gallon shark tank.
 Other Aquarium restaurants have since opened in Denver, Nashville, and on the Kemah Boardwalk in Texas.

 In 2005, the company acquired Golden Nugget Hotel & Casinos, with locations in Las Vegas and Laughlin, Nevada.
 Landry's, Inc., has since opened three additional locations in Atlantic City, New Jersey, Biloxi, Mississippi and Lake Charles, Louisiana.

-On October 14, 2008, T-Rex Cafe, a dinosaur themed restaurant chain at Disney Springs formerly known as Downtown Disney in Orlando, Florida, location was also opened to the public, and the Legends Outlets in Kansas City, Kansas, location was opened in 2006 and which was closed on August 13, 2017, replaced by Michael Kors and it is themed after The Rite of Spring segment by Igor Stravinsky in the 1940 Walt Disney's animated film Fantasia (1940).
+On October 14, 2008, T-Rex Cafe, a prehistoric dinosaur jungle themed restaurant chain in Disney Springs at Walt Disney World Resort in Orlando, Florida, location was opened to the public, it is themed after The Rite of Spring segment by Igor Stravinsky is performed by Leopold Stokowski and the Philadelphia Symphony Orchestra in the 1940 Walt Disney's animated film Fantasia (1940).